 Since Soy wax has a lower melting point than traditional paraffin wax, it can release excess essential fragrance oils which it cannot hold.
-This is usually due to extreme temperature changes due shipping (i.e going from hot trucks to air conditioned environment or going from cold truck in the winter to heated stores).
+This is usually due to extreme temperature changes due shipping (i.e., going from hot trucks to air-conditioned environment or going from cold truck in the winter to heated stores).
 It can also be caused by the scent 'sweating' out of the soy candles.
 That means that scented soy candle jars are more likely to sweat when warmed during shipping.
 You can leave it or use a tissue paper to wipe it out.
 No worries; this is just the fragrance coming to the surface.
-The sweat coming to the surface does not effect the burn quality and generally the sweat drops will not show up again after the first burn.
+The sweat coming to the surface does not affect the burn quality and generally the sweat drops will not show up again after the first burn.

-No your soy candles never dry out.
+No, your soy candles never dry out.
 Frosting is a natural characteristic that's unique to per soy candles.
 It's part of the soy experience!
 Often times the frosting of soy candle is called the "bloom," and it's not a flaw.
 Many customers actually become concerned if there is no frosting on their soy candles.
-It is a way that you can always tell if your candle is really made with pure, All Natural Soy Wax.
+It is a way that you can always tell if your candle is really made with pure, All-Natural Soy Wax.
 Frosting on the soy candles will not affect the performance of your candles while burning.

 Occasionally, white marks may appear on soy candles due to the nature of soy wax.
 The tiny white looking crystal on the top and the sides of the jar are called frosting and are very similar to the frosted look on chocolate.
 This is a natural characteristic of soy wax and should not be treated as a flaw.
 It does not affect the quality of burn to the candle.

 You will receive an email with the tracking information once your order has shipped.
-If you do not receive it for some reason, please email us at firstname.lastname@example.org and we will send you a new email.
+If you do not receive it for some reason, please email us and we will send you a new email.

 We mostly use USPS Priority Mail, Flat Rate and UPS for our shipping!